Particular/docs.particular.net/nservicebus/pipeline/manipulate-with-behaviors_disable_core_[8.0,).partial.md

 ﻿## Disable an existing step

-To disable the implementation of an existing step, substitute it with a no action behavior:
+To disable the implementation of an existing step, substitute it with a behavior with no action:

 snippet: NoActionPipelineBehavior

-The behaviour does nothing and calls the next step in the pipeline chain by invoking `next()`.
+The behavior does nothing and calls the next step in the pipeline chain by invoking `next()`.

 snippet: NoActionPipelineStep